-This syllabus was approved by the Board of Education at Stockholm Business School, Stockholm Universitym 2014-10-14, last revision, 2015-12-07.
+This syllabus was approved by the Board of Education at Stockholm Business School, Stockholm University 2014-10-14, revised 2015-12-07, last revision 2016-10-17.

 Prerequisites and special admittance requirements

 Admitted to the Bachelor's programme in Global Management, or Bachelor's Programme in Business and Politics, as well as 15 ECTS within the programmes.